thirumurthis/Learnings/chef/chef_tools_chef-run.md

   - It provides a good way to get started with Chef Infra, without requiring any infrastructure beyond SSH.

-#### in an docker instance setup, provided by the chef community for learning, below commands can be used.
+#### if an docker instance is setup (as provided by the chef community for learning), we can use below commands.
+ - This will directly execute the resources in the container
 ```
 $ chef-run web1 file hello.txt
 ### web1 - is the target node